twitterusers/twitterusers.github.io/README.md

 ### Adding an avatar

-Drop an image at `public/images/users/<handle-lowercase>.webp` &mdash;
+Drop an image at `public/images/users/<handle-lowercase>.webp`.
+See `public/images/users/README.md`.
-see `public/images/users/README.md`.
 Entries without a matching image fall back to a generated initials badge automatically, so this step is optional per user.